 video from Kicking the Loose Gravel Home: Richard Hugo by Annick Smith (1976)

-Read David Waggoner’s “The Shooting of John Dillinger Outside the Biograph Theater, July 22, 1934” (keep scrolling down on the page below to get the whole poem):
+For David Wagoner’s “The Shooting of John Dillinger Outside the Biograph Theater, July 22, 1934” click the link below and keep scrolling down the page to get the whole poem:

 THE SILENCE OF THE STARS